You just have to love the simplicity of these beans and clams!

 And yes, he liked these clams and beans to bits.
 He polished that plate off in no time and asked for seconds of course.

 Beans and Clams (Alubias con Almejas)

-Love cooking with clams?
-Then try out a Portuguese classic of pork and clambs or porco a alentejana!
+Then also try out another delicious clam dish: Portuguese classic of pork and clams or porco a alentejana!

 Love fresh clams?
 Then you'll adore these beans and clams with white wine...
 A delicious combo!

 - 10,5 oz canned white beans (300 g)